National Centre for Film Culture: The Matter of Cinema

 The exhibition presents the process of making a film.
-Visitors can take on the role of producers and, using several interactive stations, learn about the subsequent stages of work on film production, creating their own film[9].
+Visitors can take on the role of producers and, using several interactive stations, learn about the subsequent stages of work on film production, creating their own film.
 Visitors start with production planning, then go through the budget, casting, work on the set, editing, sound and promotional activities.
 Visitors have access to a virtual assistant who explains concepts from the field of film and presents additional contexts.

-Cinema and film studios
+Cinemas

 The institution has three cinema halls, whose names refer to former cinemas in Łódź - "Odeon" with 169 seats and "Luna" and "Urania" (49 seats each).
 The cinema halls are equipped with a Dolby Surround 7.1 surround sound system.
 The largest hall has been equipped with 35 mm analog projectors.

-The cinema hosts film premieres with the participation of creators: producers, directors, scriptwriters and actors, as well as reviews and special screenings for groups, festival screenings, reviews and academies.
+The cinemas host film premieres with the participation of creators: producers, directors, scriptwriters and actors, as well as reviews and special screenings for groups, festival screenings, reviews and academies.
 A two-level film library is planned.
-The machine hall of the EC1 building has been adapted for film premieres and festivals.
+The EC1 Machine Hall has been adapted for film premieres and festivals.

-The NCKF building also houses a film education complex, within which there are sound, post-production, animation, television and special effects studios - practical film education workshops are held there.
+Film education studios

+Film education is one of the principal areas of activity of the Centre; it develops educational programs for children, young people, university students, teachers and the general public through workshops, lectures, screenings and practical activities related to film history, audiovisual culture and the filmmaking process.

+The educational programme is centred on the Film Education Studios – specialist facilities designed to simulate the principal stages of film production.
+The Animation Studio introduces participants to stop-motion animation and visual storytelling through workshops on storyboard creation, set design, costume design, make-up, character creation and film poster design.
+The Special Effects Studio focuses on contemporary visual effects techniques including green screen technology and motion capture, enabling participants to explore digital filmmaking and computer-generated imagery.
+The Television Studio recreates a professional television production environment in which visitors learn the fundamentals of camera work, directing, lighting and live television production by producing news broadcasts, weather forecasts and game shows.
+In the Sound Studio, participants record dialogue, create dubbing tracks, experiment with Foley sound effects.
+The Post-production studio is dedicated to digital editing, image processing and the final stages of film production.